drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 ## Misconception 1: In-house implementations are faster to develop

 We tend to believe that writing our own code is faster than learning how to use someone else's.
-And because we're always too busy, we feel that there is no time to look into and evaluate existing solutions.
+And because we're always too busy, we feel that there is not much time to look into and evaluate existing solutions.

 ![Too busy]({{ site.baseurl }}/images/too-busy.jpg)

-When we do look into them, it's often not in depth.
-We only spend a few minutes brushing over the basics, and we quickly reject them as inelegant or unsuitable, as the idea of a shiny new custom implementation has already taken over our thoughts.
+When we do look into them, the evaluation process is often superficial and biased.
+We only spend a few moments brushing over the basics just to quickly reject them as inelegant or unsuitable, as the idea of a shiny new implementation has already taken over our thoughts, even to the extend that we feel a proverbial hand patting us on the back for the great job we're about to do.

-What really happens is that in-house implementations *feel* like they are quicker to develop - in our head - and the only fast part is coming up with a rough idea of what to do.
-The execution part is a whole different story.
+What really happens is that in-house implementations *feel* like they are quicker to develop - in our head.
+In reality the only fast part is when we come up with a rough idea of what needs to be done.
+Well, the execution phase is a whole different story.

+We should first ask ourselves, are we prepared to fully commit to the task?
 Good executions come *at minimum* with an extensive suite of automated tests and good documentation.
-Are we prepared to commit to these, or skip them to go faster?
+If we intend to skip those parts in hope to go faster, we have already lost.
 Creating half-baked solutions is the most reliable way to self-sabotage our systems.
-The speed benefits are only temporary and come with great cost, one that significantly slows us down just a few steps later.
+The speed benefits are only temporary and come with great cost, one that significantly slows us down just a bit later.

-We should also consider how good we are with estimations.
-Do we often miss our targets?
-Do we spend much of our time fixing bugs, while we keep pushing back on implementing core behaviors?
+Speed-wise, we should also think about how good we are with estimations.
+Do we often miss our target dates?
+Do we spend most of our time fixing bugs, while core business behaviors are left waiting in the backlog?
+If any of that is true, it's probably not a good idea to put more work our way, especially if we can avoid it by using an existing solution.

+## Misconception 2: In-house implementations are cheaper